 Sticking to one social media platform at first can help since you'll only have to worry about posting there.

 To further avoid falling into inconsistency, use social scheduling tools.
 Many social platforms have native scheduling features that allow you to add posts in bulk to post on specific dates.
-If that's not enough, third-party tools like Hootsuite or Buffer may be more useful.
+If that's not enough, third-party tools like Hootsuite and Buffer may be more useful.

 By scheduling your posts, you'll have a regular flow of content even when you're too busy to post manually.